MaxPiLab/handson-iot-raspberrypi/doc/linux_basic.md

 **tar**

 Store or extract files from a tape archive file.
 It can also reduce the space required by compressing the file similar to a zip file.
-To create a compressed file use tar -cvzf *filename.tar.gz* *directory/*To extract the contents of a file use tar -xvzf *filename.tar.gz*
+To create a compressed file use `tar -cvzf *filename.tar.gz* *directory/*`.To extract the contents of a file use `tar -xvzf *filename.tar.gz* `.

 **pipes**

 A pipe allows the output from one command to be used as the input for another command.
-The pipe symbol is a vertical line |.
-For example to only show the first 10 entries of the ls command it can be piped through the head command ls | head
+The pipe symbol is a vertical line `|`.
+For example to only show the first 10 entries of the `ls` command it can be piped through the head command `ls | head`.

 **tree**